PRL-PRG/evalr-experiment/README.md

 ## Step-by-Step instructions

-In this section we provide additional details about how to trace eval calls for the R base libraries and how to reproduce the findings presented in the paper.
+In this section, we provide additional details about how to trace `eval` calls for the R base libraries and how to reproduce the findings presented in the paper.

-For the steps in this section, we assume that you have successfully completed all the steps from the getting started guide and are in the bash prompt in the docker images (i.e. executed `make shell`).
+For the steps in this section, we assume that you have completed all the steps from the getting started guide and are in the bash prompt in the docker images (i.e. executed `make shell`).

 ### Tracing eval calls in base

 Next to CRAN, we also report on the use of `eval` in the core packages that are part of the R language.
-The reason why we treat them separately is that they are relatively stable, part of the language itself, written by R core maintainers and finally, there are relatively few `eval` call sites.
+The reason why we treat them separately is that they are relatively stable, part of the language itself, written by R core maintainers, and finally, there are relatively few `eval` call sites.
-Nevertheless they are also heavily exercised as there is hardly any R code that would execute without calling `eval` from core libraries.
+Nevertheless, they are also heavily exercised as there is hardly any R code that would execute without calling `eval` from core libraries.

-To collect information about the base usage of `eval` we do a isolated run of a subset of the extracted programs from CRAN packages while tracing only the `eval` call sites presented in core packages.
+To collect information about the base usage of `eval` we do an isolated run of a subset of the extracted programs from CRAN packages while tracing only the `eval` call sites presented in core packages.

 Reusing the extracted programs from the getting started guide, we can trace